-Figure 1: Flowchart of the ClickSeq[TM] method for library preparation.
-1 RNA (or DNA) from a sample is reverse transcribed using a user-provided primer that should contain a partial sequence of the Illumina p7 sequencing adapter.
-Reverse transcription is completed in the presence of azido-nucleotides that stochastically terminate cDNA synthesis.
-Template RNA is optionally removed with RNaseH and 2 cDNA is purified using SPRI magnetic beads.
+Figure 1: Flowchart of the ClickSeqTM method for library preparation.
+1 cDNA is synthesized from DNA using reverse transcriptase and a 6N-primer that contains a partial sequence of the Illumina p7 sequencing adapter. cDNA synthesis is completed in the presence of azido-nucleotides that stochastically terminate cDNA chain extension.
+2 cDNA is purified using SPRI magnetic beads.
 3 Click-chemistry is then utilized to chemically ligate the Illumina p5 sequencing adapter onto the cDNA fragment.
 4 Click-ligated cDNA is then purified using magnetic SPRI beads.
 5 PCR amplification is used to attach the remainder of the p7 adapter (that contains the sample index) and to generate sufficient material for loading onto an Illumina flowcell.
 6 A final bead purification and size selection is done resulting in sequencing ready libraries.
 The final library topology includes both Illumina p5 and p7 sequencing adapters, single or dual index sequences, a 4nt UMI (unique molecular identifier), and the cDNA fragment.
+The first read during sequencing reads through the UMI and across the cDNA fragment.